dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 Otherwise, to deploy an app bundle to a real device, the app bundle needs to be signed before it is installed.
 To sign an app bundle you need to make sure that:

-1. The bundle needs to contain a *provisioning profile*.
+1. The bundle contains a *provisioning profile*.
 This is a file called **embedded.mobileprovision** that needs to be in the root of the app bundle folder (`[PATH TO BUNDLE]/embedded.mobileprovision`).
 2. The `sign [PATH TO BUNDLE]` bash command is called.
 This method is available for you when using `CustomCommands`.

 The provisioning profile will be injected into your Helix payload as part of the job preparation and you need to copy it into the app bundle's root: